sohel5G/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: ?
+#### Answer: C ?

-<i>C: `"12"`</i>

-`In JavaScript, when you use the + operator with a string and a number, it performs concatenation instead of addition.
-In this case, it concatenates the number 1 and the string "2" to produce the string "12."`
+<i> In JavaScript, when you use the + operator with a string and a number, it performs concatenation instead of addition.
+In this case, it concatenates the number 1 and the string "2" to produce the string "12." </i>

 </p>
 </details>